influoai-prog/demomatebase/README.md

 # Glass Gift Shop

-A glassmorphism-inspired gift shop built with Next.js App Router, Tailwind CSS, and Base Account SDK.
+A glassmorphism-inspired gift shop built with Next.js App Router, Tailwind CSS, and a lightweight mock of the Base Account SDK.
 The catalog spans clothing, food, luminous gifts, and an age-gated erotic collection.
-Checkout provisions Base Sub Accounts, configures Auto Spend permissions, and simulates on-chain payment on Base Sepolia.
+Checkout provisions simulated Base Sub Accounts, configures Auto Spend permissions, and mocks an on-chain payment on Base Sepolia.

 ## Features